All Conditions & Treatments

 A plaster splint or cast is applied and molded to the patient’s forearm and hand.
 Often, the plaster may extend above the elbow to help provide additional stability and neutralize the extensive forces that can be generated by natural movements of the arm and forearm.

-If a patient’s medical condition permits, the goals of treatment are relatively straightforward: restoration of bony alignment, attainment of a smooth joint surface, and provision of stability until healing.
+If a patient’s medical condition permits, the goals of treatment are relatively straightforward: restoration of bony alignment, attainment of smooth joint surfaces, and provision of stability until healing.

-After determining the mechanism and type of distal radius fracture, its stability can be predicted to some extent based on five important factors:
+After determining the mechanism and type of distal radius fracture, its stability can be predicted to some extent based on five important factors.
+These are the:

-• The amount of displacement that occurred at the time of injury
+• amount of displacement that occurred at the time of injury

-• The integrity of the three columns of the wrist, including the ulna bone
+• integrity of the three columns of the wrist, including the ulna bone

-• The age of the patient (a relative barometer for osteoporosis), and
+• age of the patient (a relative barometer for osteoporosis)

 Casting